cerner/fhir.cerner.com/content/millennium/r4/documents/document-reference.md

 * When searching with the `period` parameter:
     * It must be provided twice, once with the `ge` prefix, and once with the `lt` prefix.
-    * If one `period` parameter includes a time, both must include a time.
+    * Both period searches must include a time.

 ### Headers